 In Strokestown, discover an 18th-century mansion that has been faithfully restored and even contains its original furnishings.
 Get a guided tour of Strokestown House and imagine life in the lap of luxury of Georgian Ireland.

 You can even book in and stay in this fascinating house if you can’t imagine leaving.
-In the grounds of the house, The Famine Museum uses a combination of original documents and images from the mansion’s collection to highlight what The Great Hunger was like for the tenants of this estate.
+In the grounds of the house, the National Famine Museum, Strokestown Park uses a combination of original documents and images from the mansion’s collection to highlight what The Great Hunger was like for the tenants of this estate.

 With a long history of battle, Roscommon Castle has changed hands many times.
 Discover its story from its 13th century Norman beginnings to the siege by King Aodh O'Connor of Connacht in 1272 to its time in the hands of the British garrison who had it fully restored.
 Today this castle’s past can be explored while you enjoy the adjacent Loughnaneane Park which features a turlough and wildlife conservation area.